dtrsan/houndell/README.md

 # houndell

-A CLI frontend for Hound (https://github.com/etsy/Hound).
+A CLI frontend for Hound (https://github.com/etsy/Hound) written in Haskell.